blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 Alternatively, you can download and run [this simple Python script](https://gist.github.com/hawkeye217/152a1d4ba80760dac95d46e143d37112), replacing the details on line 4 with your camera's IP address, ONVIF port, username, and password to check your camera.

+A growing list of cameras and brands that have been reported by users to work with Frigate's autotracking can be found [here](cameras.md).

 ## Configuration

 First, set up a PTZ preset in your camera's firmware and give it a name.
 If you're unsure how to do this, consult the documentation for your camera manufacturer's firmware.
 Some tutorials for common brands: [Amcrest](https://www.youtube.com/watch?v=lJlE9-krmrM), [Reolink](https://www.youtube.com/watch?v=VAnxHUY5i5w), [Dahua](https://www.youtube.com/watch?v=7sNbc5U-k54).